Family Law - Child Support

 How do I make the other person pay if I have a support order?

 When a parent does not meet the child support obligation, DCS works to enforce the support order.
 Below is a list of some enforcement methods.

 Auto Withdrawal of Income DCS may enter into alternative payment agreements with the noncustodial parent instead of issuing a wage withholding order to the employer.
-The noncustodial parent may enter into an authorization agreement which allows DCS to withdraw an amount equal to the current monthly child support obligation, plus an appropriate amount for arrears (if any exist) from his or her financial institution account.
+The noncustodial parent may enter into an authorization agreement which allows DCS to withdraw an amount equal to the current monthly child support obligation, plus an appropriate amount for arrears (if any exist) from thier financial institution account.
 New Hire Reporting Employers must report basic information about all newly hired employees to the South Dakota Department of Labor.
-Employers must provide this information within 20 days from the day the employee starts work.
+Employers must give this information within 20 days from the day the employee starts work.
 Each state’s child support agency receives data provided through new hire reporting.
-Staff use the information to locate non custodial parents, establish or modify child support orders and to enforce child support orders.
+Staff use the information to locate non custodial parents, create or modify child support orders and to enforce child support orders.

 Driver’s, Professional, Hunting and Fishing License Restriction Driver’s, professional, hunting and fishing licenses may be restricted for noncustodial parents who:

 Owe at least $1,000 in child support arrearages, and